ahx/openapi_first/README.md

 end
 ```

-You can configure default options globally:
+You can configure defaults globally:

 ```ruby
 OpenapiFirst.configure do |config|